gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales pushed the medic's hands away.
 "The sort of man who can change the world for you."

-Governor Stern pivoted to face him.
+Governor Stern Rothera pivoted to face him.
 "Really?"
 His eyes had the same sparkle as Doctor Johel's, but it seemed ominous instead of magical.